 What it looks like: A red, scaly, and extremely itchy allergic reaction that’s sometimes accompanied by tiny water blisters.

-How you get it: Sun exposure triggers an allergic reaction to certain chemicals, like those founds in medications, in the body.
-A similar allergy—polymorphous light eruption (PMLE)—is caused by a direct sensitivity to the sun’s UVA rays, and according to dermatologists, your genetics are probably to blame.
+Causes: Sun exposure triggers an allergic reaction to certain chemicals, like those founds in medications, in the body.
+A similar allergy—polymorphous light eruption—is caused by a direct sensitivity to the sun’s UVA rays, and according to dermatologists, your genetics are probably to blame.

 See a doc if: Symptoms don’t go away within a week.
 You likely need a stronger, prescription-strength cream (or for extreme cases, an oral steroid, like prednisone).

 Your best defense: Though your doctor or pharmacist should warn you if a prescription drug can cause a sun allergy, keep an eye out for these common culprits: ketoprofen (found in some prescription pain meds) or tetracycline, doxycycline, or minocycline (all found in antibiotics).
 And, of course, lather on the broad-spectrum SPF.

 What it looks like: Cracking, itching, or skin that looks white, dry, scaly, or pruney.